sdegutis/90s.dev/site/public/getting-started/download-sdk.md

 order: 1
 ---

-# Getting started
+# Download SDK

-This guide sets up a dev environment for apps and libraries in [90s.dev/os/](/os/)
+This guide sets up a dev environment for apps and libraries in [90s.dev/os/](/os/).

-## Download SDK

-To getting a "hello world" sample app working:
+To get a "hello world" sample app working:

 1. Extract [helloworld.zip](/os/helloworld.zip) to `helloworld/`